George Sykes

 George Sykes (October 9, 1822 - February 8, 1880) was a career United States Army officer and a Union general during the American Civil War.

-He graduated from the United States Military Academy in 1842, and served in numerous conflicts, including the Second Seminole War and the Mexican–American War.
+He graduated from the United States Military Academy in 1842, then served in numerous conflicts, including the Second Seminole War and the Mexican–American War.
 During the Civil War, he was appointed commander of the 2nd Division of the V Corps of the Army of the Potomac during the Peninsula Campaign of 1862, and continued in that role through the Second Battle of Bull Run, the Battle of Antietam, the Battle of Fredericksburg, and the Battle of Chancellorsville.

-Sykes assumed command of the V Corps on June 28, 1863, following the promotion of Major General George G. Meade to command of the entire army.
-Sykes's Corps fought with distinction on the second day of the subsequent Battle of Gettysburg on July 2.
-He continued in command through the end of the year, was relieved from command for medical reasons on March 23, 1864, and sent to duty in Kansas.
+Sykes assumed command of the V Corps on June 28, 1863, after Major General George G. Meade was promoted to command the entire army.
+Sykes's Corps fought with distinction on the second day of the Battle of Gettysburg on July 2.
+He was relieved from command for medical reasons on March 23, 1864, and sent to duty in Kansas.
 Sykes remained in the army after the war and died in 1880.